-Some frequent flyer programs allow you to buy points when you don’t have enough saved up for the redemption you want.
-This option is designed to make it easier to use points for flights or airfare upgrades.
-It can also help you avoid losing your points if they have an expiry but you don’t have enough to redeem the reward you want.
+Want to book a reward seat or flight upgrade but don't have enough points?
+Some frequent flyer programs allow you to buy points or miles when you don’t have enough saved up for the redemption you want.
+This option can also help you avoid losing your points if they have an expiry but you don’t have enough to redeem the reward you want.

 Here, we look at how you can buy frequent flyer points for a range of airline loyalty programs, including Qantas and Velocity.
 We also look at the costs of buying points and other factors you need to consider before deciding if you want to pay to top up your points balance.